ThrashingLaggard/xyToolz/docs/api/xyToolz.Helper.Logging/xyLog.md

   /// Execute "a function" with one main return value with logging BUT ASYNC
         ///
+- `void CheckFileSizeAndMoveLogsToArchiveWhenTooBig()` — `private static`

+  /// Checks the filesize for both logtypes and archives the logs if they get "too big"
+        ///
 - `void ExLog(Exception ex, LogLevel level = LogLevel.Error, string? message = null, [CallerMemberName] string? callerName = null)` — `public static`

   /// Logs details of an exception synchronously.